kiegroup/droolsjbpm-build-bootstrap/.ci/README.md

 # CI documentation

-This document pretends to clarify the CI status and configuration for the RHBA set of projects.
+This document tries to clarify the CI status and configuration for the RHBA set of projects.
 [See projects dependency tree](https://github.com/kiegroup/droolsjbpm-build-bootstrap#kiegroup-project-structure).

 Table of content
 ----------------